General FAQs

 We offer free legal services!
 If you are a crime victim, click here to learn about our intake process.
 Other organizations offering pro bono legal services include the South Carolina Bar and South Carolina Legal Services.
 In addition, our local resources page provides referrals.

+It is our policy to speak directly with the victim who is seeking our services.
 If you know someone who could benefit from our services, refer them to our intake line (803) 509-6552 or our online intake form.

 Call your local law enforcement office or go to your nearest police station and ask to file a report.
 If there is an emergency, call 911.